 Where do I check in for my appointment?

-Medical appointments except physical therapy: Level two at the top of the stairs
+Medical appointments except physical therapy: Level two check-in desk

 Big Red Resilience and Well-Being: Level one, by the north entrance

 While we do not charge a fee for appointment cancellations, we strongly recommend students call as soon as possible if they intend to cancel their appointment.
 When students make appointments and do not show up or call in advance, it reduces appointment availability for other students.
 This is why its important to carefully check your schedule, plan ahead and call as soon as you know your appointment won’t work for you.

 A no-show is when a patient misses their scheduled appointment without informing the clinic of their cancellation.
 Only one no-show is allowed for specialty care services (i.e. orthopaedics, optometry, concussion clinic, dermatology and nutrition services).
 If a patient fails to show up to a scheduled appointment more than once, they will no longer be able to schedule with any specialists at the University Health Center.

 Does the health center have experienced providers?

 Yes.
 Our board-certified medical and nursing staff members are employed by Nebraska Medicine, the most esteemed academic health system in the region.
 Many have years or even decades of experience working with college students.
 Their quality of care and services offered rival even the best clinics in the area.

 If I’m sick and miss class or work, can I get a sick note?

 No. The University Health Center does not provide excuses for students who miss class, work or other engagements due to illness or injury.
 This policy is consistent with our commitment to maintain confidentiality, encourage appropriate use of health center resources and encourage students to have meaningful conversations with their professor.
 Students should notify their professors immediately if an absence is required due to illness or injury, preferable before class time begins.
 They should also follow the directions provided by the professor in the class syllabus.
 In some cases, students may need to fill out this form.